 Dr. Hashino’s current research is focused on establishing means to generate from pluripotent stem cells sensory neurons and hair cells in the inner ear, and elucidating the epigenetic mechanisms underlying directed cellular differentiation.
 Her laboratory recently established a novel 3D stem cell culture system to recapitulate embryonic inner ear development in vitro from human pluripotent stem cells.
 Using this human in vitro model system and genome editing technology, she and her colleagues are also studying pathophysiology of various forms of congenital and progressive inner ear disorders.
 Her ultimate goal is to identify therapeutic targets for these genetic inner ear disorders.

-Visit the Hashino Lab for current research.
-The Hashino Lab is one of three faculty research laboratories in the Indiana Universtity School of Medicine 3D Stem Cell Biology Research Group.
+The Hashino Lab is one of three faculty research laboratories in the IU School of Medicine 3D Stem Cell Biology Research Group.

 In her free time, Dr. Hashino enjoys international traveling, drawing and hiking.